 Money-back guarantee: 30 DAYS

-NordVPN is a great option for those seeking an extra amount of security.
+NordVPN is a great option for those seeking an extra amount of security in Dubai and other places with strict censorship laws.
 This service also offers a Tor over VPN option.
 It hit every point in our criteria (no-log policy, high-level SSL-2048-bit encryption, a large variety of servers).
-Tor is perhaps the safest method to browse the web.
+Tor is perhaps the safest method to browse the web and enjoy online privacy.
 NordVPN combines its service with Tor to offer an extremely safe and heavily encrypted web-browsing experience, especially for those connecting in the UAE and Dubai.

 Pros:

-- Strong encrypted connections, security and privacy credentials
+• Strong encrypted connections, security, and online privacy credentials

 Cons: